nkolchenko/esp8266_stuff/README.md

 # esp8266_stuff

-Some sketches/scripts/etc I did for my Arduino.

-Tested on my Lolin ESP8266 NodeMCU v3 board.
+Some sketches/scripts/etc I did for my Lolin ESP8266 NodeMCU v3 dev-board.

 The fastest and easiest way to proceed with it is to:
 * install CH340G driver from https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver